RTG 2467 students visit the Forschungszentrum Jülich 19.09.-20.09.2023

 Prof. Dr. Julia Laskin, Department of Chemistry, Purdue University, USA “Ambient Imaging of Biological Samples Using Nanospray Desorption Electrospray Ionization (nano-DESI) Mass Spectrometry" 12.07.2022

 Gordon Research Conference Intrinsically Disordered Proteins

 The Functional Role of Disorder in Biological Systems

-Les Diablerets Switzerland 25.06.2022-01.07.2022
+Les Diablerets, Switzerland 25.06.2022-01.07.2022

-The Gordon research seminar and conference on IDPs was held in Les Diablerets this year.
-Nine of the PhD students discussed and presented their research with the experts.
-Luca Lauth held a talk about his PhD project on ‘the primary sequence of LCDs that encodes subcellular localization signals’.
-We received a warm welcome to the international IDP community as we sat together with Keith and Ya-Yue J. Van Dunker for dinner that evening, where Keith expressed his interest in Luca’s ongoing research.
-Our projects received a lot of attention at the daily poster sessions and Julia Hesselbarth even won a prize at the end of the meeting for her poster on “SNARE complex regulation by Complexin-1 – a structural mass spectrometry study”!
-Besides listening to and discussing ongoing development in the field, we had the opportunity to mingle with other scientists and industry partners from around the globe.
+The Gordon Research Seminar and Conference on IDPs was held in Les Diablerets in 2022.
+Nine RTG students discussed and presented their research with IDP experts.
+Luca Lauth held a talk about his PhD project on “The primary structure of LCDs that encodes subcellular localization signals”.
+We received a warm welcome to the international IDP community as we sat together with Keith Dunker and Ya-Yue J. Van Dunker for dinner that evening where Keith again expressed his great interest in our ongoing research.
+Our projects received a lot of attention at the daily poster sessions and Julia Hesselbarth won a prize at the end of the meeting for her poster on “SNARE complex regulation by Complexin-1 – a structural mass spectrometry study”!
+Besides listening to and discussing ongoing developments in the field, we had the opportunity to mingle with other scientists and industry partners from around the globe.
 The meeting was set in the beautiful Bernese Alpes, offering the opportunity to hike and take the gondola up the Glacier3000.